-For many nights now I have been in visions where I am washing the feet of my Lord with my tears.
-Why? because of Grace.
+For many nights now I have been in visions where I am washing the feet of Jesus with my tears.
+Why?
+Because of Grace.

 As more and more of the depths of the grace of the Father are being released to me in waves of revelation, I am overcome by how unworthy I even am to stand in His presence.
 Yes, we have been made righteous, we are heirs, sons and daughters…but this is all only by grace.
 Nothing that we could ever do could ever win us grace, we don’t deserve it…it is such a precious gift that it is mind-boggling.